 An Actuarial Associate earns an average salary of $70,090 per year.
 Most people move on to other jobs if they have more than 10 years' experience in this field.
 For the first five to ten years in this position, pay increases sharply, but any additional experience does not have a big effect on pay.
-The highest paying skills associated with this job are Financial Modeling and Data Analysis.
+A skill in Financial Modeling is associated with high pay for this job.

 |Total Pay (|

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).)

 Actuarial associates assist senior actuaries in assessing the financial impact of speculation, uncertainty, and risk related to unexpected, uncontrollable events such as death, natural disasters, and other liabilities to a corporation or firm.
 Actuarial associates typically work full time in an office environment, but they may also be part of a consulting firm that works directly with multiple companies.
 Their duties include the aggregation of existing databases to determine the need for protection against various liabilities, the collection of new data to determine liability risk, and interaction with other departments to research the potential for liabilities.Read More...